-Ask their opinion.
 I liked that book.
-My favorite part was when Maisy and her friends played music.
+My favorite part was when Pete went to the library.

 What was your favorite part?
 Take a minute to think (thinking gesture - finger on forehead) about your favorite part.
 Thumbs up when you know your favorite part.

 Show a few pictures from the book as children are thinking.
 Call on one student with a thumb up to tell their favorite part.

 Who is this story about?

-(Thinking gesture and then hand open to note choral response- Pete the Cat) What was Pete the Cat rocking?
-(Thinking gesture and then hand open to note choral response- shoes) Where did Pete the Cat go in his school?
-(Thinking gesture) Thumbs up when you know one place Pete went.
+(Thinking gesture and then open hand to note choral response- Pete the Cat)

+What was Pete the Cat rocking?

+(Thinking gesture and then open hand to note choral response- shoes)

+Where did Pete the Cat go in his school?
+(Thinking gesture)

+Thumbs up when you know one place Pete went.
 (Call on 1-2 students with thumbs up to answer.)

-1st Read Pete the Cat Rocking in My School Shoes

-In today's story we learned 3 new words.
-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+In today's story, we learned 3 new words.
+Let's clap out our new words.

+Review each word stating the definition, making the gesture, and then clapping out the word.

-Word Definition to use Gesture Strolling is walking slowly. hands in front with palms facing down and move hands as if walking Rocking means feeling good about something you're wearing.
-Pete the Cat rocked his new school shoes. left arm straight out and right arm strums, like an air guitar We worry if we are afraid or upset about something new.
-Pete wasn't worried about school.
-Goodness, no! pointer finger on both hands points to mouth that is frowning
+Word Definition to use Gesture Strolling is walking slowly.
+Stroll-ing.
+Strolling. hands in front with palms facing down and move hands as if walking Rocking means feeling good about something you're wearing.
+Pete the Cat rocked his new school shoes.
+Rock-ing.
+Rocking. left arm straight out and right arm strums, like an air guitar We worry if we are afraid or upset about something new.
+Worr-y.
+Worry. pointer finger on both hands points to mouth that is frowning

 We are all rocking our school clothes.
 Point to something you are wearing that you feel really good about.

-Call on a few students to name the clothing item they are rocking, the item that they feel good about. \Use gestures with words.
+Call on a few students to name the clothing item they are rocking, the item that they feel good about.
+Use gestures with words.